Listening and communicating

 Your child needs to learn about making decisions as part of his journey towards becoming an independent, responsible young adult.
 Negotiating can help your child learn to think through what he wants and needs, and communicate this in a reasonable way.

 There’ll also be times when negotiating doesn’t work out, and you and your child disagree – this is normal.
-Dealing with conflict effectively can deepen and strengthen your relationship with your child in the end.
+Dealing with conflict effectively can make your relationship with your child stronger.
 It also helps your child learn some important life skills.

 Sometimes you and your child might need to have difficult conversations.
-Sex, sexual orientation, masturbation, drugs, alcohol, academic difficulties, work and money are all topics that families can find difficult to talk about.
+Sex, sexual orientation, masturbation, alcohol and other drugs, academic difficulties, mental health, work and money are all topics that families can find difficult to talk about.

 Tackling difficult conversations together is a sign that you and your child have a healthy relationship.
-It will help keep your relationship with your child close and trusting.
+And it also helps to keep your relationship with your child close and trusting.

 - Reassure your child that you do want to discuss the issue.